 Traditional claypot rice with Chinese sausage, chicken, and salted fish—crispy rice at the bottom is the highlight.

-By Bus: Bus services 61, 166, 197: Stop at South Bridge Road opposite Maxwell Food Centre.
+By Bus: Bus services 61, 166, and 197 stop at South Bridge Road opposite Maxwell Food Centre.

 Insider Tips for First-Timers: